quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 : A variable-length integer representing the maximum number of ack-eliciting packets the recipient of this frame receives before sending an acknowledgment.
-  A receiving endpoint SHOULD send at least one ACK frame when more than this number of ack-eliciting packets have been received.
+  A receiving endpoint SHOULD send at least one ACK frame after receiving more than this many ack-eliciting packets.
 A value of 0 results in a receiver immediately acknowledging every ack-eliciting packet.
 By default, an endpoint sends an ACK frame for every other ack-eliciting packet, as specified in
   {{Section 13.2.2 of QUIC-TRANSPORT}}, which corresponds to a value of 1.

 Requested Max Ack Delay:

-: A variable-length integer representing the value to which the endpoint requests the peer update its max_ack_delay ({{Section 18.2 of QUIC-TRANSPORT}}).
+: A variable-length integer representing the value to which the data sender requests the data receiver update its max_ack_delay ({{Section 18.2 of QUIC-TRANSPORT}}).
 The value of this field is in microseconds, unlike the max_ack_delay transport parameter, which is in milliseconds.
 On receipt of a valid value, the endpoint SHOULD update its max_ack_delay to the value provided by the peer.
-Note that values of 2^14 or greater are invalid for max_ack_delay.
-A value smaller than the min_ack_delay advertised by the peer is also invalid.
+Values of 2^14 or greater and values smaller than the min_ack_delay advertised by the peer are invalid.
 Receipt of an invalid value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

 Reordering Threshold:

 : A variable-length integer that indicates the maximum packet reordering before eliciting an immediate ACK, as specified in {{out-of-order}}.
-  If no ACK_FREQUENCY frames have been received, the endpoint immediately acknowledges any subsequent packets that are received out-of-order, as specified in {{Section 13.2 of QUIC-TRANSPORT}}, corresponding to a default value of 1.
+  If no ACK_FREQUENCY frames have been received, the data receiver immediately acknowledges any subsequent packets that are received out-of-order, as specified in {{Section 13.2 of QUIC-TRANSPORT}}, corresponding to a default value of 1.
   A value of 0 indicates out-of-order packets do not elicit an immediate ACK.